AI Agents

 return cls

-2. Email Tool Decorator
+return decorator2.
+Email Tool Decorator

 The email tool decorator adds email notification capabilities: